-Audit fees and solvency opinion fees are paid to Deloitte Limited.
-Audit fees are for the audit of the financial statements, and the solvency opinion fee is for the audit of the solvency return.
+Audit fees are paid to M Hoshek for Deloitte Limited on behalf of the Office of the Auditor General and Solvency opinion fees paid to PricewaterhouseCoopers Consulting (New Zealand) LP.
+Audit fees are for the audit of the financial statements, and the solvency opinion fee is for the preparation and review of the solvency return.